Find Apprenticeships & Graduate Jobs All Year Round

 Hi.
 You’ve found iwantobea.com.
-A new website which will help you find your dream job in the Motor Industry.
+A new website which will help you find an Apprenticeship or a Graduate Job all year round.
 Whatever you want to be, iwantobea.com will show you companies who are hiring for Apprentices and Graduates in your area.

 You might already know what you want to be or what type of job you want to do, but iwantobea.com has been designed to show you everything that is available.
 It is not a jobs listing website which only shows jobs that are currently being advertised until they are filled.

-iwantobea.com will always show you companies in all areas of the Motor Industry which take on Apprentices and Graduates in a variety of roles across the business.
+Importantly, iwantobea.com will always show you a range of companies which take on Apprentices and Graduates in a variety of roles across the business.
 You will discover what roles are available, what qualifications are required, and when you need to apply, because many Apprenticeships and Graduate Jobs are often advertised several months or even a year in advance. iwantobea.com will help you find those companies so you can plan for your future.
 But most importantly, iwantobea.com will provide you with a direct link to the company’s recruitment page so you can apply directly to the employer, without having to go through a recruitment agency and wondering if the company even received your CV.

-iwantobea.com will put you in direct contact with a whole range of companies in your area you never even imagined existed, putting you in Pole Position for a Fast Track Career in the Motor Industry.
-Take a look at some example jobs below and then search for an Apprenticeship or a Graduate Job from the menu above.
+iwantobea.com will put you in direct contact with a whole range of companies in your area you never even imagined existed, putting you in Pole Position for a Fast Track Career as an Apprentice or a Graduate.
+Take a look at some example industries below and then search for an Apprenticeship or a Graduate Job from the menu above.

 If you want to leave school at 16 and start your career with a structured 2 or 3 year on-the-job training programme that leads to a professional, industry-recognised qualification, then search for “Apprenticeships” from the menu above.

-The Motor Industry offers a wide and diverse range of Apprenticeships, with technical roles such as a Service Technician in a car dealership down the road from you, a Production Engineer at the Honda Plant in Oxford, or as Wood & Trim Craftsperson with Rolls-Royce Motor Cars at Goodwood.
+There are a wide and diverse range of Apprenticeships all across the country, with technical roles such as a Service Technician in a car dealership down the road from you, a Production Engineer at the Honda Plant in Oxford, or as Wood & Trim Craftsperson with Rolls-Royce Motor Cars at Goodwood.
 Or you could work in Aviation as an Aircraft Engineer, designing aircraft for Airbus or developing the latest technology with BAe Systems, or even the UK's nuclear arsenal with AWE.
 Other industries such as Rail offer exciting opportunities in Railway Maintenance, or Logistics with one of several companies such as Direct Rail or DB Cargo which transport the majority of the UK's rail cargo each year.

 There are also Apprenticeships in non-technical roles for those with an interest in Marketing, Sales, PR, IT, Human Resources, Finance, Purchasing, Logistics and many more.
 Companies like Renishaw or Ricardo offer Apprenticeships in Design and Development, while GKN Driveline offers Apprenticeships in Finance and Accounting, Quality, Communications, Legal, Health, Safety and Environment, Human Resources, Purchasing and Supply Chain.